Sandingo/beyondrb/FEATURES.md

 * Sabrina gives out the TM for Light Screen rather than Psywave.
 * Pokémon have marginally improved learnsets, including Signature Moves from later generations, learning certain moves on evolution (like Eeveelutions getting a STAB attack), or can access TM/HMs they can learn in Gen 2+
 * The Pokédex and Town Map better resemble their JP counterparts.
+* Some overworld sprites like Swimmers and Bird Pokémon are animated.

 ## Bugfixes
 * Focus Energy actually works as intended, increasing your Critical Rate instead of lowering it.